 Visitation was held at the Baucke Funeral Home in Holyoke, Colorado on Friday, July 31, 2020 from 1:00 P.M. to 7:00 P.M.
 A funeral service was held at the Haxtun United Methodist Church in Haxtun, Colorado on Saturday, August 1, 2020 at 10:00 A.M.
 Interment followed the service in the Haxtun Cemetery.
 Pastor Jeri Soens officiated the service and Baucke Funeral Home of Holyoke, Colorado was in charge of the arrangements.

-To send flowers to the family or plant a tree in memory of Rex Eugene Hadeen, please visit our floral store.
+To send flowers to Rex's family, please visit our floral store.